Green Party of Canada: Political position

 The Green Party officially rejects the traditional left–right political spectrum, describing it as "something of an anachronism".
 Instead, the Green Party believes that "voters in modern democracies [are] divided on lines … more to do with 'insiders' and 'outsiders.'"
 According to co-founder and former leader Trevor Hancock, "the perennial left vs. right squabbling about who gets to control and benefit from the ever-expanding pie is to completely miss the point; the pie cannot continue to expand, indeed it must contract … the struggle for social justice is deeply rooted in the fact that the limits to growth requires a radical global and societal redistribution of the Earth’s limited resources."
+In 2019, the Green Party under Elizabeth May ran on a campaign slogan of "Not Left.
+Not Right.
+Forward Together."